 Who Is a Good Candidate for Treatment?

-If you’re unhappy with the aesthetic look of your teeth and are hoping to straighten your smile, Invisalign may be an good option for you.
+If you’re unhappy with the aesthetic look of your teeth and are hoping to straighten your smile, Invisalign Austin may be a good option for you.
 Potential patients should be willing to wear their aligners for at least twenty hours of the day and change aligners at the right time.
 They also must take care of their trays, including cleaning them and keeping them in a safe place when they’re not being worn.

 It’s also worth noting that this is an excellent treatment to remedy cosmetic concerns.
 If you have more severe orthodontic issues, we might recommend an alternative procedure like braces, as they can be used to combat more complex problems.